(known as Laetare Sunday–the Sunday of Joy; and the vestments might be of the color of rose, instead of violet or purple.)

-I look to Pope Francis and am in awe of this holy man at eighty years old with his youthful vigor and eternal smile and his message of “mercy upon mercy upon mercy.”
+I look to Pope Francis and am in awe of this holy man at–now eighty-six-years-old with his youthful vigor and eternal smile and his message of “mercy upon mercy upon mercy.”
 Oh!
 How I wish I could serve again like that.
-I pray that in some small way that it would be so.
+I pray that in some small way that it would be so!

-The story of the woman at the well ends by telling us that this wonderful human being in Whom-God-shown-through (Gospel of the Transfiguration — Second Sunday of Lent) broke down the wall of prejudice and hostility between Jews and Samaritans so dramatically that the whole town welcomed him; and he and his buddies stayed for two days.
+The story of the woman at the well ends by telling us that this wonderful human being in Whom-God-shown-through (re: the Gospel of the Transfiguration — Second Sunday of Lent) broke down the wall of prejudice and hostility between Jews and Samaritans so dramatically that the whole town welcomed him; and he and his buddies–his twelve apostles–stayed for two days.

 And there you have it, dear friends.
 This is the Jesus I know and love.
 And desire so much to be like.

-in whose loving embrace I received non-judgmental loving
+In whose loving embrace I received non-judgmental love

 and through whose example I myself desire to love without judgment.